 Due to the cultural, political, and socio-economic context of many places, women are disproportionately affected by disasters.
 In 2004, the Indian Ocean tsunami killed more women than men.

 During and after a disaster, women are also at increased risk of sexual violence.
-For instance, in India, the Hindutva party blamed women's struggle for entry to a temple in the state of Kerala for the August 2018 floods.
 Following an earthquake that hit Turkey on September 26, 2019, the country's Islamists blamed women for the disaster.

 While natural disasters can interrupt a person's routine health behaviors, they can also lead to increased rates of unintended pregnancy and sexual transmission.
 Lack of access to reproductive health care can also lead to increased rates of sexually transmitted infections.